alvinwan/simple-flask-google-login/README.md

 passing the `client_secrets_path` argument to the `SimpleFlaskGoogleLogin` constructor.
 2. **https:** You must use SSL.
 Simply add `app.run(ssl_context='adhoc', ...)`.
-3. **Secret Key:** Your app must have a secret key set.
+3. **Secret Key:** Your app must have a secret key set. `app.secret_key = ...`.
-4. **Accepted Redirect URI:** On the Google developer console, your Oauth2 client must list the redirect URI `https://127.0.0.1:5000` as an accepted redirect URI.
+4. **Accepted Redirect URI:** On the Google developer console, your Oauth2 client must list the redirect URI `https://127.0.0.1:5000/login/callback` as an accepted redirect URI.
 This is the default redirect URI.
 You can change this by passing the `redirect_uri` argument to the `SimpleFlaskGoogleLogin` constructor.

 Here's a minimal example with all of these elements.